jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step25/README.md

 To generate a running program, perform the following steps:

+- First, make sure that the output directory for your project is `bin`, not `target\classes` - this is to maintain compatibilty with DrawFBP's "Compile" facility.
+It is easy to change it, if it was not set up this way to begin with!

 - Generate Java programs for all subnets.

 - Go into Eclipse to fill in correct **package** names